ATXcoder/atxcoder.github.io/_tutorials/other/simulated-devices.md

 ---
+date: 2023-03-21
 title: Simulated Devices
 excerpt: Learn how to set up simulated devices in Google Chrome to see how your Home Assistant dashboard looks on different devices
-categories:
-  - Home Assistant
+category: Other
 tags:
   - dashboard
 ---